MBRRACE-UK perinatal mortality surveillance

 2.4.
 Births and perinatal deaths

-In 2022, there were 675,891 total births at 24 completed weeks or greater gestational age (excluding terminations of pregnancy) for the UK.
-This was a decrease of 23,018 births (3.3%) compared with 698,909 in 2021.
+In 2023, there were 661,008 total births at 24 completed weeks or greater gestational age (excluding terminations of pregnancy) in the UK.
+This was a decrease of 14,883 births (2.3%) compared with 675,891 in 2022.
+Since the start of the MBRRACE-UK programme in 2013, births have fallen by 120,924 (18.3%).

 3. Perinatal mortality rates for Trusts and Health Boards